 Today, telemetrics tools have become easier and more effective to use, opening up new opportunities for insurance companies, says Matt Masiello, CEO of the Strategic Insurance Agency Alliance (SIAA) and SAN Group.
 The rising public profile of telemetrics tools has also increased demand for their use from customers, who want insurers to consider their individual data and behaviors when calculating rates.

-In the next decade, telemetrics advancements will further transform auto insurance and fleet management, even as autonomous vehicles replace those driven by humans.
+In the next decade, advancements in telemetrics auto insurance will further transform coverage and fleet management, even as autonomous vehicles replace those driven by humans.

 Insurance customers increasingly demand personalized service, including personalized premiums.
 They want their insurance companies to recognize them, anticipate their specific needs, and tailor pricing and coverage to their individual behaviors.